DheerajKhajuria/pimatic-mysensors/README.md

 ### Devices

- Note:  To enable battery level stats of sensor set ["batterystat"] to yes. see temp & Hum exp.
+ Note:  To enable battery level with  sensor. set ["batterystat"] to true. see temp & Hum exp.
-        support is enable for all sensor except PIR. for PIR use configure seperate battery devices.
+        support is enable for all sensor except PIR,Switch. for PIR or switch use configure seperate battery devices.

 * Temperature and Humidity